srkndmr/CyberSecurityProjectsAndTasks/4-Phishing/1-Phishing Analysis/3-Email-3/Report.md

 This email is highly suspicious and is categorized as a **phishing email**.
 It is recommended to:

 - Avoid clicking on any links provided in the email.
-- Report the email to your organization's security team or email provider.
+- Report the email to the organization.
 - Educate users about recognizing phishing attempts to prevent potential breaches.
 ![Screenshot 2025-01-02 at 13 17 21](https://github.com/user-attachments/assets/83767de3-0b06-4e3b-85e1-ef5efe188d7c)
 ![Screenshot 2025-01-02 at 13 17 48](https://github.com/user-attachments/assets/2145ee4b-cdf6-4970-b624-b560b7cff179)